forkwork/langflow/docs/docs/Configuration/configuration-auto-saving.md

 slug: /configuration-auto-save
 ---

-Langflow supports both manual and auto-saving functionality.
+Langinfra supports both manual and auto-saving functionality.

 ## Auto-saving {#auto-saving}

-When Langflow is in auto-saving mode, all changes are saved automatically.
+When Langinfra is in auto-saving mode, all changes are saved automatically.
 Auto-save progress is indicated in the left side of the top bar.

 * When a flow is being saved, a loading icon indicates that the flow is being saved in the database.